nicola-lunghi/PySwitch/README.md

 *Technical note: The pyswitch module does not import any of the files in the root folder directly.
 The code.py script (which is the CircuitPy entry point) loads all configuration by importing pyswitch/process.py*

 - **config.py**: Global configuration (MIDI channel, processing control, debug switches)
-- **switches.py**: Defines which action(s) are triggered when a switch is pushed
+- **inputs.py**: Defines which action(s) are triggered when a switch is pushed or an expression pedal is moved
 - **display.py**: Defines the layout of the TFT display and which data to show
 - **communication.py**: Defines the communication with the client, as well as generic MIDI routing between available MIDI ports

-These files can make use of the objects contained in **lib/pyswitch/clients/kemper.py** which provide all necessary mappings for the Kemper devices.
+These files can make use of the objects contained in the **lib/pyswitch/clients/kemper** module which provide lots of mappings for the Kemper devices.
 This is currently only tested with the Profiler Player, but the MIDI specification is the same for most parts.
 Additional functionality for the Toaster/Stage versions can be added in kemper.py later if needed.
 Note that for using other devices than the Player you have to adjust the NRPN_PRODUCT_TYPE value accordingly (which should be the only necessary change).
 Contributors welcome!

 ## Editing Configuration via the Browser